macheson/day-planner/README.md

 # Enhancement
 * allow users to change days and save tasks for that day
-* a custom alert pops when task is saved or for error message
+* change alerts when task is saved or for error message to customized module
 * save button removed or replaced with different image/style for past tasks